Market Landscape Research

 - birth rate

-- Being aware of and planning for environmental factors can help a business both locally and globally.
+Being aware of and planning for environmental factors can help a business both locally and globally.
 Using renewable energy can save money, but also have a positive impact on how your company is viewed by consumers.
+Examples include Weather (especially flood, heat, snow anomalies), energy usage, and waste disposal.

 How do you do an Environmental Scan?